iq-motion-control/iq-module-communication-doc/docs/manual/manual_ifci_control.rst

 Highlighted in green are Control Values.
 A control value is an unsigned 16 bit value that defines a throttle, an X, or a Y command.
 X and Y commands are only applicable when using Vertiq's :ref:`pulsing firmware <pulsing_module_start_guide>`.
 Any type of command can occupy any control value, and the location it occupies in an IFCI packet is called its Control
 Value Index (CVI).
 For example, suppose you want to control a generic quadcopter.
 You may place the throttle commands for motor 1 in CVI 0, commands for motor
 2 in CVI 1, and so on.
-Where each motor's throttle command is fully configurable, however, and it would be equally valid to place motor 4's throttle command in CVI 0.
+Since the control values' order is fully configurable, however, it would be equally valid to place motor 4's throttle command in CVI 0.

-In order to bridge the flight controller's commands with the commands accepted by a module, Vertiq modules have their own version of the expected CVIs.
+Having the ability to place any control value in any index also means that you must configure your Vertiq module to know which control value indices to read for its specific commands.
 For example, suppose your flight controller is configured to transmit 10 control values.
 The throttle command for the module being configured is the 5th command (CVI 4) in the IFCI packet.
 In order to have the module listen to that command, you simply set its `Throttle CVI` to 4.
 The same principle applies to X and Y commands as well.

 .. note::
     If any module CVI is set to 255, the module will not look in any received control values for a command.